wmFrank/Thought-SC2/README.md

 # Thought-SC2

 ## Update
+- Add Deep Q-Learning algorithm(DQN) and achieve a win rate of 80% against the default agent.

-We have changed the name from "Mind-Game" to "Thought-Game" to prevent confusion.
+- We have changed the name from "Mind-Game" to "Thought-Game" to prevent confusion.

 ## Introduction